COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 ==== Conveyor Belt Puzzle

-A conveyor belt puzzle is a type of puzzle in which the player wants to get to the other side of the room, but to do so, need to step on a series of conveyor belts.
+A conveyor belt puzzle is a type of puzzle in which the player wants to get to the other side of the room, but to do so, they need to step on a series of conveyor belts.
 When you step on one of these, they will send you to the other end of the conveyor belt, not allowing you to get off.
 You need to step on the correct conveyor belts to get to the other side of the map, and if you step on the wrong one, you get sent backwards instead.

-This type of puzzle can be implemented without conveyor belts too; for example, in Pokemon Emerald, you must ride on a series of water currents.
+This type of puzzle can be implemented without conveyor belts too.
+For example, in Pokemon Emerald, you must ride on a series of water currents.
 In the image below, the green arrows show how taking a wrong path could lead to being sent back, and the red arrows show the correct path.

 #figure(
   image("Images/pokemonwater.png", width: 70%),